-The following tax benefits will be available to the debenture holders as per the existing provisions of law as at July 28, 2014 incorporating the relevant provisons of the Finance Bill 2014.
+The following tax benefits will be available to the debenture holders as per the existing provisions of law.
 The tax benefits are given as per the prevailing tax laws and may vary from time to time in accordance with amendments to the law or enactments thereto.
 The Debenture Holder is advised to consider the tax implications in respect of subscription to the Debentures after consulting his tax advisor as alternate views are possible.
 We are not liable to the Debenture Holder in any manner for placing reliance upon the contents of this statement of tax benefits.